EMA reviews direct-acting antivirals for hepatitis C

 More information on these medicines can be found in the Medicinal Products Database on HALMED's website.

 More about the procedure

-The review of direct-acting antivirals for the treatment of hepatitis C has been initiated at the request of the European Commission, under Article 20 of Regulation (EC) No 726/2004.
+The review of direct-acting antivirals for the treatment of hepatitis C was initiated in March 2016 at the request of the European Commission, under Article 20 of Regulation (EC) No 726/2004.
 In April 2016 the scope of the review was extended to include the risk of liver cancer, in addition to the potential risk of hepatitis B re-activation.

 The review is being carried out by the Pharmacovigilance Risk Assessment Committee (PRAC), the committee responsible for the evaluation of safety issues for human medicines, which will make a set of recommendations.